oceanprotocol/ocean.py/READMEs/parameters.md

 ## 2. Example with config.ini

-First, in your working directory, create `config.ini' file and fill as follows:
+First, in your working directory, create `config.ini` file and fill as follows:
 ```
 [eth-network]
 network = https://rinkeby.infura.io/v3/<your infura project id>